AdobeDocs/experience-platform.en/help/sources/tutorials/ui/alerts.md

 You can subscribe to alerts when creating a dataflow to receive alert messages regarding the status, success, or failure of your flow run.

-This document provides steps on how to subscribe receive alerts messages for your sources dataflows
+This document provides steps on how to subscribe receive alerts messages for your sources dataflows.

 ## Getting started